binaryk/js-validation/README.md

   ___
   This is the first version of library.
-  I will greatly develop, patience.
+  I will develop it more but have patience.